AMekss/archive_io/README.md

 [![Gem Version](https://badge.fury.io/rb/archive_io.svg)](https://badge.fury.io/rb/archive_io)
 [![Build Status](https://travis-ci.org/AMekss/archive_io.svg?branch=master)](https://travis-ci.org/AMekss/archive_io)

 Library which can traverse archived file (using [libarchive](http://www.libarchive.org/) under the hood) and yields IO like object on each file entry inside it for further streamline processing.
+Stress-tested via processing 500 MB big archive (~10GB big xml file when uncompressed) and it worked quite good.
+No memory peaks during the process were observed.

 **Note:** [libarchive](http://www.libarchive.org/) have to be pre-installed and available on the host system